Indonesian Aerospace N-219: Orders

-In August 2013, Lion Air was to sign a memorandum of understanding for 100 $4.5-5 million N219s.
+In August 2013, Lion Air was to sign a memorandum of understanding for 100 US$4.5-5 million N219s.
 The total market for the N-219 was forecast as 97 civil and 57 military aircraft.

 On 13 April 2015, three memoranda of understanding were signed: with Nusantara Buana Air for 20 aircraft and ten options, with Aviastar Mandiri for 20 aircraft and ten options and with Trigana Air Service for ten aircraft and five options.

 Indonesia has signed deals with China and Mexico to export N-219 to those countries.

 In 2017 southeast Asian countries such as Thailand and Myanmar expressed interest in the aircraft.

 By October 2018, domestic airline Avistar signed a memorandum of understanding for 20 more while the N219 had 120 orders and was due to be certified in April or May 2019.

 Other customers include Lion Air, Trigana Air Service, Nusantara Buana Air, Pelita Air, Air Born and the government of Thailand.

-On 9 December 2019, the government of Aceh signed a cooperation agreement or memorandum of understanding for the procurement of N219 aircraft, crew training and the operation of Aceh's air transport swervice.
+On 9 December 2019, the government of Aceh signed a cooperation agreement or memorandum of understanding for the procurement of N219 aircraft, crew training and the operation of Aceh's air transport service.

-On 8 December 2021, a memorandum of understanding was signed by PT Dirgantara Indonesia (PTDI) and PT Infoglobal Teknologi Semesta/Infoglobal to integrate maritime surveillance aircraft (MSA) mission systems into the N219.
-It will be based on a previous system that also installed on the Navy's IPTN NC-212 Maritime Patrol aircraft.

-On 3 November 2022, Indonesian company PT Karya Logistik Indotama (PT KLI) ordered 11 N-219s configured for passenger transport, for US$80.5M.
-The first aircraft are scheduled for delivery 28 months after the contract is signed.
+On 3 November 2022, Indonesian company PT Karya Logistik Indotama (PT KLI) ordered 11 N-219s configured for passenger transport, for US$80.5 million.
+The first aircraft are scheduled for delivery 28 months after the contract's entry into force.

+The Ministry of Defense of Indonesia ordered six N-219s, including one N-219 Amphibian, for the Indonesian Army.
+Janes reported that the contract was signed in November 2023 and valued at US$68 million.
+It is the first military contract of the N-219.
+N-219 for the Indonesian Army has entered production by September 2024, with the planned delivery in 2027.

+Setdco Group, on behalf of the Democratic Republic of the Congo government, ordered five N-219s on 3 September 2024 in a US$66.2 million contract.